 The most common type of pancreatic cancer is called ductal adenocarcinoma, or simply, adenocarcinoma.
 This type of pancreatic cancer begins in the exocrine component.
 Learn more about adenocarcinoma of the pancreas .

-Much less commonly, tumors can begin in the islets of Langerhans, the endocrine component.
-An islet cell tumor can also be called a pancreatic islet cell tumor, pancreatic endocrine tumor, Islet of Langerhans tumor, or pancreatic neuroendocrine tumor .
+Much less commonly, a tumor can develop in the islets of Langerhans, the endocrine component.
+These tumors can be referred to as islet cell tumors, pancreatic islet cell tumors, pancreatic endocrine tumors, Islet of Langerhans tumors, or pancreatic neuroendocrine tumors .
 The rest of this section focuses on islet cell tumors.

 Subtypes of islet cell tumors

 An islet cell tumor can be either benign or cancerous.
-In addition, an islet cell tumor may be classified as either functioning or nonfunctioning.
+An islet cell tumor may also be classified as either functioning or nonfunctioning.
 The cells in a functioning islet cell tumor produce hormones that cause specific symptoms, while a nonfunctioning islet cell tumor does not cause hormonal symptoms.
-Nonfunctioning tumors make up the majority of islet cell tumors.
-As a result, they are usually diagnosed at more advanced stages of disease.
+Most islet cell tumors are nonfunctioning.
+Because of a lack of symptoms, these tumors are usually diagnosed at a more advanced stage.

-There are five major classifications of functioning islet cell tumors based on the hormone the cells normally make.
-However, some tumors can make two or more of these hormones at the same time:
+There are five major classifications of functioning islet cell tumors that are based on the hormone the cells normally make.
+However, some tumors can make two or more of these hormones at the same time.

 Gastrinoma.
 A gastrinoma is an islet cell tumor that makes too much gastrin, a hormone that causes acid production in the stomach, and can result in severe ulcers.
 This is a condition called Zollinger-Ellison syndrome.

 Insulinoma.
-This type of tumor makes too much insulin, causing hypoglycemia (low blood sugar).
-An insulinoma is more likely to be noncancerous; only 10% become cancerous.
+This type of tumor makes too much insulin, causing hypoglycemia, also known as low blood sugar.
+An insulinoma is more likely to be noncancerous.
+Only 10% become cancerous.